STARS4ALL/tessdb-server/README.md

 3. Instruments assigned to Locations with `NULL` or `Unknown` longitude, latitude or elevation columns will have their readings rejected.

 ## SQLite Database Maintenance

-***Linux only*** The database and log file are rotated daily by a cron script file at 12:00 UTC.
+The database and log file are rotated daily by a cron script file at 12:00 UTC.
 This is done to prevent a costly file copy at midnight, precisely when the database is busy writting samples.
-The program is first put in pause mode, perform the backup and then resumes operation.
+The program is first set in pause mode, perform the backup and then resumes operation.

 ## The `tess` utility